Double Weave course takes shape

 Since Tuesday 24 March, the physical Weaving Space has been closed to visitors.
 All workshops and face-to-face teaching engagements which were scheduled from this time until the end of 2020 have now been cancelled.
 There will be no further workshops in my studio until 2021, and it is still not possible to say when they can recommence.

-If you had enrolled on a workshop which was planned for 2020 then by now you will have heard from me.
+If you had enrolled on a workshop which was planned for 2020 then you will have heard from me.
 Everyone has been offered a full refund, and most have now been issued, but a few students are still bravely hanging on to the hope of re-convening in due course!
 Please know that I appreciate your optimism at such a challenging time.
-I have already taken the step of completely rearranging the Weaving Space, I’ve stocked up on sanitiser, and I’ve submitted my revised floor plan and risk assessment to my studio provider… in other words, I’m ready to re-open as soon as it is deemed safe to do so!
+I have already taken the step of completely rearranging the Weaving Space, I’ve stocked up on sanitiser, and I’ve submitted my revised floor plan and risk assessment to my studio landlord… in other words, I’m ready to re-open as soon as it is deemed safe to do so!
 But our health, and the health of everyone around us, must take priority.

 In the meantime, this has been the push I needed to get me developing online course materials.
 If you would like to be the first to hear about new projects and developments, then why not sign up for my email newsletter?